 That’s a Wrap!

-In the end, I feel that this 4K UHD Blu-Ray is the very best way you can see this film and despite the disc being imperfect, I do believe it is worth the look for Poppins, Disney or Musical fans alike.
-I truly hope though that Disney becomes more consistent in their audio quality as this continuing audio disappointment is becoming frustrated.
+In the end, I feel that this 4K UHD Blu-Ray is the very best way you can see this film, and despite the disc being imperfect, I do believe it is worth the look for Poppins, Disney, or Musical fans alike.
+I sincerely hope though that Disney becomes more consistent in their audio quality as this continuing audio disappointment is becoming frustrated.
 Overall, recommended.